Cozy Living Room Ideas

 Adding a large coffee table or a large upholstered ottoman to your living room can make your space feel inviting and cozy.
 This coffee table used to be in our family room and before that it used to be my parent’s dining room table.

 I cut the legs down and painted it many years ago and I cannot get myself to let go of this table.
 I was worried this table would be too big for this room but it’s perfect for in here and makes the best game table.

 As I said earlier, this room was rarely ever used.
 I had a small settee in here and some random chairs.
 It wasn’t a comfy place to hang out.
 Now, with the two couches and extra chairs, this room has plenty of seating for us to lounge around in and hang out.

 I also purposely grouped the furniture closer together.
 It created a more cohesive space.
-That probably doesn’t make sense.
+That probably doesn’t make sense so moving on.

 How did I almost forget to add pillows to this list!!
 We all know pillows are my #1 decorating staple.
 You can never ever ever ever ever have too many pillows.
 No matter what your husband tells you.
 Don’t believe his lies.
 Pillows are amazing